 What is an autoimmune disease?

-Researchers who study psoriatic disease are still working to identify the substances inside the body that the immune response mistakes for antigens.
+Researchers who study psoriatic disease are still working to identify the substances inside the body that the immune response mistakes for antigens (invaders).
 One possibility could be certain kinds of bacteria.
 For example, in some cases, streptococcal infection (known as strep throat) can trigger a case of guttate psoriasis.
-Another possible antigen could be antimicrobial peptides, molecules that are a part of the immune system and work as the body’s own antibiotics.
-Research funded by the National Psoriasis Foundation found that a particular antimicrobial peptide can cause an autoimmune reaction in many people with moderate to severe psoriasis.
+Another possible antigen could be antimicrobial peptides, molecules that are a part of the immune system and that work as the body’s own antibiotics.
+Research funded by NPF found that a particular antimicrobial peptide can cause an autoimmune reaction in many people with moderate to severe psoriasis.

 The role of inflammation

 Inflammation is one of the weapons used by the immune system to fight an invader.
 For example, when you catch a virus or develop a bacterial infection, a type of immune cell called a T-cell springs into action.
-When T-cells recognize something as an invader – also called an antigen – T-cells begin an inflammatory attack against the invader.
+When T-cells recognize something as an antigen, they begin an inflammatory attack against the invader.

 This attack is carried out by cytokines, which are proteins that help control the immune system’s inflammatory response.
 Cytokines trigger inflammation, causing the blood vessels to expand and send more immune cells to different parts of the body.
 In psoriasis, this inflammation happens in the skin, leading to the red, itchy and scaly patches known as plaques.
 In psoriatic arthritis, this inflammation happens inside the body, leading to swollen and painful joints and tendons.

 Treating the immune system

 Methotrexate, another systemic drug that suppresses the immune system, is often used to treat psoriasis and psoriatic arthritis.
 Drugs called biologics affect certain parts of the immune system to target psoriatic disease.